EN

 GAC members have actively participated in the GNSO Subsequent Rounds for New gTLD PDP WG.
 As part of this effort, and GAC wide interest in this important topic, the GAC formed a Focal Group on Next Rounds of New gTLDs following ICANN64 to build capacity within the GAC and ensuring timely input into the final deliberations of the New gTLD Subsequent Procedures PDP WG.
 The Focal Group evolved with the workload associated to the next round of new gTLDs and GAC members interested in the topic now participate in the GAC Small Team on the Next Round of New gTLDs.
 Interested GAC members who wish to join this effort are invited to email gac-staff@icann.org to be added to the Small Team mailing list.

 Following the delivery of the Final Report on the New gTLD Subsequent Procedures PDP WG to the ICANN Board, GAC members have remained engaged and interested in this topic and continue to discuss this topic at GAC meetings around ICANN meetings.
+GAC Members followed the Operational Design Phase (ODP) and are actively participating in the Implementation Review Team, responsible for the implementation of the policy recommendations which stemmed from the policy development process.

 GAC members are encouraged to contact GAC Support (gac-support@icann.org) if they wish to be added to the dedicated mailing list on Subsequent Rounds of New gTLDs to actively engage on this matter.